L.A. Confidential | 1997

 Ed Exley is hailed as hero of the hour, awarded the Medal of Honor and the force closes the case, satisfied that justice has been done.

 But bad stuff just keeps on happening.
 When an LA councilman is approached with a series of photos showing him enjoying the pleasure of Lynn Bracken/Veronica Lake’s company, he suddenly decides to change his vote on a real estate deal to favour none other than Pearce Pratchett.

-The debate really is held in City Hall Council Chamber, which you may remember from Roman Polanski’s Chinatown, and which doesn’t seem shy about being the centre of civic corruption onscreen – in period movies, of course.
+The property debate really is held in City Hall Council Chamber, which you may remember from Roman Polanski’s Chinatown, and which obviously doesn’t mind being the centre of civic corruption onscreen – in period movies, of course.

 There seem to be no depth’s to Pratchett’s depravity – at one of his decadent parties, he seems happy to be offering a Shirley Temple lookalike – but he does maintain impeccable taste in architecture.

 The backdrop to these debauched shenanigans is the 1926 Sowden House, 5121 Franklin Avenue, between Western and Normandie Avenues, in Los Feliz, east of Hollywood.

 This astonishing design is the work of Lloyd Wright (son of innovative architect Frank Lloyd Wright) and you can see again it as the home of Ava Gardner (Kate Beckinsale) in Martin Scorsese's Howard Hughes biopic The Aviator.

 Back in Tinseltown, Hudgens and Vincennes are plotting to set up naive young Matt once again, this time for an assignation with ‘secret swish’ District Attorney Loew (Ron Rifkin) on the promise of a role in Badge of Honor.